 - Have completed a VA treatment/therapy program for PTSD or TBI, such as PTSR, PPH, PET, EMDR or CBT

-- You must also have a stable single place of residence and not be moving around, on the road or not have a fenced in yard.
+- You must also have a stable single place of residence and not be moving around or on the road much of the time.

 - All qualifying veterans will be thoroughly screened to ensure compatibility and paired with a service dog using positive re-enforcement protocols and provided free of charge to veterans accepted into this program.
 Understand, that submitting an application does not automatically guarantee placement of a new companion or act as automatic acceptance into our programs.
 You must be able to show you can care and provide for a new companion dog, have completed a VA sponsored therapy program and have a therapeutic need ok’d by your VA doctor.
 We do not accept verbal or e-mail requests for one of our service dogs.
 Only completed applications will be considered.

-Note: We do not just find a dog from a rescue group and give it to a veteran like some organizations do.
-Any veteran can do that themselves by contacting over 200 rescue groups in Minnesota.
-All dogs we consider will be carefully screened and then trained based upon the specific needs of the veteran so this is a customized training program, and not a cookie cutter program like others.
-Between rescue groups, donated dogs and breeders, we will be able to obtain most of the dogs we will train.
+Note: We do not just find a dog from a rescue group and give it to a veteran.
+All dogs we consider for training will be carefully screened and then trained based upon the specific needs of the veteran so this is a customized training program.
 Rescued dogs also make very good therapeutic companions and there are many waiting for a new home with a loving and caring veteran.
 If you need a dog and cannot wait for one, there are over 200 rescue groups in Minnesota that would be glad to assist you.
-Both Petco and Petsmart stores hold dog adoption fairs nearly every weekend with 5-8 rescue groups attending.
+Chuck & Dons, Petco and Petsmart stores hold dog adoption fairs nearly every weekend with 5-8 rescue groups attending.
 If you have a dog you no longer can care for, please contact a rescue group near you as they are always looking for new pets to adopt out to families.